 - When wearing a face covering, staff are advised to avoid touching their faces or face coverings, as this could contaminate them with germs from their hands.
-Staff are also asked to change their face coverings if they become damp or if they’ve touched them, and at the start of each shift.
+Staff are also encouraged to change their face coverings if they become damp or if they’ve touched them, and at the start of each shift.
 If the material is washable, wash in line with manufacturer’s instructions.
 If non-washable, masks should be disposed of in the usual waste.

 - It is not always possible to adhere to social distancing guidelines when preparing food in the small Galley kitchen.
 Due to this, staff are always required to wear gloves and masks and must keep the number of staff and the duration tasks to a minimum where possible.

 - Cutlery and condiments will be provided with food when it is served and will be cleaned in accordance with food hygiene standards after each use.